Yuvix25/ReHUD/README.md

 ## Contribution
 Any contribution to the project will be highly appreciated!
 Feel free to open a new [issue](https://github.com/Yuvix25/ReHUD/issues/new/choose) or [pull request](https://github.com/Yuvix25/ReHUD/compare), and I'll do my best to review them and provide my own feedback.

+## Developer Notes
+This section is only relevant if you want to contribute to the project, or if you want to build the app yourself.
+If you just want to use the app, you can ignore this section.
+### Electron.NET
+This project is built using Electron.NET, which is a .NET wrapper for Electron.
+This means that the app is built using C# and .NET, but is run using Electron.
+This allows for a lot of flexibility and ease of development, as well as the ability to use any npm package in the app.
+However, Electron.NET is not updated very often - which means that I had to manually add some features to it, such as display names.
+While I made sure that ReHUD will still work with the [official version of Electron.NET](https://github.com/ElectronNET/Electron.NET), I recommend using my fork of it (and specifically the `ReHUD/main` branch) which can be found [here](https://github.com/Yuvix25/Electron.NET/tree/ReHUD/main) for development.

 ## Special Thanks
  - [Tobias Naumann](https://twitch.tv/DasBreitschwert) - for being an early tester and providing me with a lot of great feedback.